NazarDudiak/melody/README.md

-# melody
+# melody - GloAcademy training project
-GloAcademy training project
+## The project was completed by Nazar Dudyak